 Uniform MCP Server

 This guide explains how to get started with Uniform MCP Server.
-If you are not familiar with MCP Server, please refer to the MCP docs.
+If you are unfamiliar with MCP Server, please take a look at the MCP docs.

 Developer Preview